Creating a Streamed App or Desktop

 - Apporto Admins see ALL installed applications when they launch a desktop.
 So, in order to see what an end user will see, you must impersonate an end user.

-- We recommend unpublishing the variant from PROD, publishing it to a specific group, and impersonating a user who is a member of that group (and only that group).
+- For this reason, we recommend unpublishing the variant from PROD, publishing it to a specific group, and impersonating a user who is a member of that group (and only that group) before testing.

 - ONLY Word